 Executive Vice President

 As Executive Vice President, David B. Fithian is the senior officer with responsibility for facilitating and implementing strategic initiatives that require significant central coordination.
 He is the principal representative of the Office of the President and serves as convener for major planning efforts and projects that engage multiple administrative offices.
-He oversees a broad range of work including campus master planning, institutional research and analysis, and University support for the Marine Biological Laboratory, the Laboratory Schools (as of July 1, 2014), the Quadrangle Club, and the Office of University Events and Ceremonies.
+He oversees a broad range of work including campus master planning, institutional research and analysis, and University support for the Marine Biological Laboratory, the Laboratory Schools, and the Quadrangle Club.
 He is a director of Chapin Hall and a trustee of the Marine Biological Laboratory.

 Currently, as the search for an Executive Vice President for Administration and Chief Financial Officer is in progress, the following areas report to Fithian on an interim basis: Facilities Services, Information Technology Services, Safety and Security, Business Diversity, and Commercial Real Estate.